-- v.
-Evidence that NRPS data will be used routinely and effectively to: - Increase the quality of service and the satisfaction of customers; and - Enable prompt remedial action to be taken where any performance is at risk of falling belowany NRPS benchmark. - vi.
-How the Minimum Wi-Fi Service Requirements will be delivered, including: - The first availability of wi-fi by route and the results of a signal strength survey in an appropriate format that will not require additional client software to access; and - Evidence of the extent to which passengers will receive a reliable, nondiscriminatory service through currently available Train-to-Internet Connections along the rail corridors by: - the efficient sharing of the on-train wi-fi; - maximising the average data throughput (i.e. Mbps) of the Trainto-Internet Connection; and - maximising individual passengers' speed of internet connections, and minimising the latency of their internet access.
+- How the Franchisee will use the results of customer and stakeholder engagement to inform business decisions and to improve customer services, and how customers and stakeholders will be informed of the progress made; - How the Franchisee will develop CCIF (Customer and Communities Improvement Fund) Schemes in view of customer and stakeholder aspirations; - The initial draft Customer Report setting out the key commitments the Franchisee will make to its customers, including commitments that relate to day-to-day services, how it will act to address problems and how it intends to improve services and/or facilities.
+It should comply with the requirements set out in the Franchise Agreement to provide sufficient information to allow customers to assess and understand all aspects of the performance of the Franchise; and - How the Franchisee will update, communicate and publish future Customer Reports to the requirements set out in the Franchise Agreement, and improve the transparency of performance and customer satisfaction information; - iv.
+Details of any proposed improvements to the Passenger Charter and how these will be implemented; - v.
+Evidence that NRPS and Service Quality Regime data will be used routinely and effectively to: - Increase the quality of service and the satisfaction of customers; and - Enable prompt remedial action to be taken where any performance is at risk of falling below any NRPS or Service Quality Regime benchmark; - vi.
+Evidence of the extent to which the Minimum Wi-Fi Service Requirements will be delivered, including: - The first availability of wi-fi by route and the results of a signal strength survey in an appropriate format that will not require additional client software to access: - Evidence that passengers will receive a reliable, non-discriminatory service through currently available Train-to-Internet Connections approaches along the rail corridors by: - the efficient sharing of the on-train wi-fi;

+- maximising the average data throughput (i.e. Mbps) of the Train-to-Internet Connection, and; - maximising individual passengers' speed of internet connections, and minimising the latency of their internet access.